Thank You GED Academy

 - Take ownership of your learning.
 You have to prepare for this test as if your future depends on it.
 You CAN pass.
 But you need to study as if you are afraid to fail!

-Also, The TASC test administrator called me today and asked me come in and talk about my options at a local community college.
-She is sending me info on two TASC grants I may be qualified for, and is recommending I begin taking CLEP tests for credits toward my degree.
+Also, The GED test administrator called me today and asked me come in and talk about my options at a local community college.
+She is sending me info on two GED grants I may be qualified for, and is recommending I begin taking CLEP tests for credits toward my degree.
 This whole process has been rewarding at a very personal level.